Translated by Jasmine Nishino

 The "Minato no Mieru Oka Park" overlooks Yokohama and is a popular place for picnics and weekend trips.

-Along the 150-year-old Motomachi shopping street, you will find traditional and trendy shops side by side.
-This street is also supposed to be the street featured in yet another Studio Ghibli movie, "The Cat Returns".
+Along the 150-year-old Motomachi shopping street, you will find traditional and trendy shops and cafes.
+This street is also supposed to be the street featured in yet another Studio Ghibli movie, "The Cat Returns."

 5. Kannai and Bashamichi